 - Pet Care & Veterinary Services: 54.78% (surprisingly low due to essential nature)

-The financial impact is huge.
-Research shows that $260 billion worth of lost orders are recoverable through better checkout optimization alone.
+The financial impact is real.
+Research from the Baymard Institute estimates that $260 billion worth of lost orders are recoverable through better checkout optimization alone.

 If you’re currently making $15,000 per month and could convert just 25% of your abandoned carts, that’s an additional $45,000 in annual revenue.